-Because Roper Rehabilitation Hospital resides within Roper Hospital, our patients have the advantage of immediate access to advanced medical care 24/7.
-Roper Hospital was the first hospital in the Lowcountry to earn Joint Commission accreditation as a Primary Stroke Center.
+Roper Rehabilitation Hospital’s unique location within Roper Hospital provides our patients the advantage of access to advanced medical care 24/7.
+An added benefit of this location is the fact that Roper Hospital is accredited by the Joint Commission as a Primary Stroke Care Center and was the first hospital in the Lowcountry to earn this accreditation.

 - Lite Gait© and Maxi-Sky© to assist with body weight supported gait training.

-If you are a stroke survivor or caregiver and are interested in becoming a peer mentor or would like to receive our monthly stroke newsletter, please contact:
+If you have questions about our stroke care program or you are a stroke survivor or caregiver and would like to receive our monthly stroke newsletter, please contact: